jaume27/ConwaysGameOfLife/README.md

 ```

 ### 3.2.
 Width
- > _The dimensions of the board is W x 2*W, to make the ilusion of a square_
+ > _The dimensions of the board are W x 2*W, to make the ilusion of a square_

 To modify the width of the screen it has to be changes the constant value ```W```: